-- 1.9.6 There is a legal duty for LPAs9 to engage with each other on cross boundary issues.
+- 1.9.6 The Duty to Cooperate is a legal duty for local planning authorities to engage with each other on cross boundary issues.
 Engagement must be active, constructive and ongoing to make local plans more effective. - 1.9.7 The JAAP was prepared by a partnership of local authorities working together across the boundaries.
-The regeneration project is jointly governed by Adur, Brighton & Hove and West Sussex councils.
-Joint working arrangements are set out in a Memorandum of Understanding (MoU) between the project partners. - 1.9.8 The Duty to Cooperate Statement sets out in more detail the cross boundary engagement in the preparation of this plan.
+The regeneration project is jointly governed by Adur District Council, Brighton & Hove City Council and West Sussex County Council.
+Joint working arrangements are set out in a Memorandum of Understanding between the project partners. - 1.9.8 The Duty to Cooperate Statement (2017) sets out in more detail the cross boundary engagement in the preparation of this plan.